 Offer the piglets starter meal from 3 days of age.

 By a week old they should be taking early weaning starter feed.

-After a week, feed them starter meal ad lib.
+After a week, feed them a starter meal ad-lib.

 When feeding orphan piglets check with your vet clinic for the latest recommendations.

 Orphan piglets need to be kept warm, (27-32C), in a draught-free and clean area.
 Keep all feeding equipment clean to avoid infections.